SuCicada/lain-voice-models/README.md

 Sorry, it might be a little cumbersome, I didn't do the script, sorry

-I am tired, if you have any question.
+I am a little tired now, if you have any question.
 You can bravely give me issues, don‘t afried.
 I am kind, give me issues if you want to new functions.